leo-mazz/freshair/README.md

 They can be assigned to the current schedule multiple times (i.e. they can occur more than once a week or at multiple times).
 Currently though, only the first broadcast time will be displayed on the show pages.
 This might be changed in the future.
-Shows that are 'hub shows' (assigned to a team) not let assigning users through the admin panel.
+Shows that are 'hub shows' (assigned to a team) won't let assigning users through the admin panel.

 #### Schedules